JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.2/Notes.md

 So the source code, which contained lexemes, is now a series of tokens which can be put into a symbol table, which just indexes all the tokens.
 End output is a token stream.

 ### Syntax analysis
-Checks oder of expressions and syntax.
+Creates an abstract syntax tree / parse tree from the token stream.
 Matches tokens against set rules of the language, e.g. identifier must be followed by a varaible name - int score.
-Detects any syntacs errors.
-Creates an abstract syntax tree / parse tree / symbol tree.
+Detects any syntacs errors by doing this.

+These trees are then used to update the symbol table if needed.

 ### Code generation
 Abstract tree code -> object code.
 Object code can then be linked (see above).